List of Transformers film series cast and characters: Wheelie

-Wheelie (voiced by Tom Kenny) is a wisecracking Decepticon spy-turned-Autobot and a partner of Brains who transforms into a blue radio-controlled Ford F-Series monster truck and speaks with a Brooklyn accent.
+Wheelie (voiced by Tom Kenny) is a wisecracking Decepticon-spy-turned-Autobot and a partner of Decepticon-turned-Autobot Brains who transforms into a blue radio-controlled Ford F-Series monster truck, and speaks with a Brooklyn accent.

 In The Last Knight, Wheelie joins the other Autobots in Cade's junkyard.

 Brains

 Brains (voiced by Reno Wilson) is a small and intelligent Decepticon drone turned Autobot and a partner of Wheelie who transforms into a Lenovo ThinkPad Edge laptop computer.
 Brains is armed with a mini-shotgun.
 In Dark of the Moon, Brains loses his right leg after crashing into a river inside a Decepticon ship.

 In Age of Extinction, Brains reappears, imprisoned by KSI.
 His fate in The Last Knight is unknown.

 Stratosphere

 Stratosphere (voiced by John DiMaggio in the film, Travis Willingham in Rise of the Dark Spark) is an Autobot Air-Soldier who transforms into a Fairchild C-119 Flying Boxcar cargo plane that provides transportation for the Autobots in their global adventure who debuts in Rise of the Beasts.
 He speaks in a Scottish accent.